galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 # Metadata manipulation

 Before creating an AnnData object, we need to make a small modification in experimental design table.
+The dataset contains information about the 7 experimental samples (N701 – N707).
+However, in the {% icon param-file %}`exp_design.tsv` dataset, which contains the cell metadata, these samples are just numbered from 1 to 7.

+> <details-title>How did we know this?</details-title>
+>
-The dataset contains information about 7 samples N701 – N707), however in the experimental design table (cell metadata) they are just numbered from 1 to 7.
-The plotting tool that we will going to use later will fail if the entries are integers and not categoricals, so we will change "1" to "N01" and so on.
-You can simply preview the experimental design dataset and move to the column "Sample Characteristic[individual]" (that's where the information about batch is - don't worry, we will rename the column header later!).
-Make a note of the number of that column - number 12 - we will need it to change the batch number to batch name.
+> You can preview this column in the the {% icon param-file %}`exp_design.tsv` dataset by selecting the {% icon galaxy-eye %} in the {% icon galaxy-history %} Galaxy history.
+If you scroll to the right, and move to the column `Sample Characteristic[individual]`, you will find the batch information.
+Don't worry, we're about to rename and reformat this whole dataset to more useful titles.
+Make a note of the number of that column - number 12 - as we will need it to change the batch number to a batch name shortly.
+>
+{: .details}

+The plotting tool that we will going to use later will fail if the entries are integers and not categorical values, so we will change `1` to `N01` and so on.

 > <hands-on-title> Change batch numbers into names </hands-on-title>
 >